-The employment tribunal rejected a claim that an employee had a stammer which (he said) started in adulthood.
+The claimant was dismissed for various reasons including bullying and threatening colleagues.
+The employment tribunal rejected a claim he had a stammer which (he said) started in adulthood.
 He contended that the stammer was why he had raised his voice in a meeting, but he gave a different explanation at the time.
 He had not told the employer he had a stammer.
 Also the tribunal said that none of the employer’s witnesses had ever perceived a stammer.

 Employment Tribunal, December 2019.
 Link to the full Employment Tribunal decision (gov.uk).

 The claimant was a care worker for a vulnerable young adult (CF) who had autism and other conditions.

 At a meeting with a member of staff in July 2015, the claimant had (said the tribunal) “started shouting loudly and became aggressive towards” his colleague.
 The employer advised the claimant to be aware of his tone and manner, and that further such behaviour would be dealt with formally. (para 26 of the tribunal decision)